Slack notifications for Bitbucket

 Bitbucket repository push notifications.

-Additionally, you can set up Channels and branches patterns.
-Using this setting you can configure which Slack channel should be used for notifications about events in the particular branch(s).
+Additionally, you can set up Channels and branch patterns.
+Using this setting, you can configure which Slack channel should be used for notifications about events in the particular branch(s).

 Note: the branch filter is an event destination branch (“to” branch selected by default).
-It is important for some pull requests events.
+It is important for some pull request events.

-For instance, if you want to be notified when the pull request is merged and filter by branch.
+For instance, if you want to be notified when the pull request is merged and filtered by branch.
 You have to use the destination branch (“to” branch).

 The “from branch” is used to filter by the source branch.
-Normally, it is used for pull requests activities.
+Normally, it is used for pull request activities.